akullpp/awesome-java/README.md

 * [Google Gson](https://code.google.com/p/google-gson/) - Serializes Java objects to JSON and vice versa.
 Good performance with on-the-fly usage.
 * [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.
+* [Swagger](https://helloreverb.com/developers/swagger) - Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.

 ## JVM and JDK